 \All the non-executive Directors of the Company were not paid any remuneration and were paid only sitting fee for attending the meetings of the Board/Committee of Directors.
 Therefore, the said ratio of remuneration of each director to median remuneration of the employees of the company is not applicable.

-- # Shri.
-Abhishek Modi was appointed as Whole time Director but not drawing any remuneration from the Company. - (b) The percentage increase in Remuneration of each Director, Whole Time Director, Chief Financial Officer and Company Secretary in the financial year:
+(b) The percentage increase in Remuneration of each Director, Whole Time Director, Chief Financial Officer and Company Secretary in the financial year:

 Directors